 Chemotherapy is a last resort treatment for many cancer patients.
 This is because there are so many side effects associated with chemotherapy, such as nausea, diarrhea, weight loss and vomiting.
 Though chemotherapy is difficult to go through, it destroys cancer cells and often saves lives.
-According to Bill Misner, Ph.D., of the Cancer Cure Foundation, eating the right foods can help reduce the side effects associated with chemotherapy and boost the immune system and speed healing.
+According to Bill Misner, Ph.D., of the Cancer Cure Foundation, eating the right foods can help reduce the side effects associated with chemotherapy, boost the immune system, and speed healing.

 Yogurt is a good choice of food to eat after chemotherapy for several reasons.The Cancer Cure Foundation states that yogurt is mild and bland so it may help to reduce nausea.
 It also contains protein and calcium, which helps keeps bones and muscle healthy.
 The Cancer Cure Foundation also explains that the healthy bacteria found in yogurt, such as Lactobacillus bulgaricus, can boost the immune system.
 It is important that chemotherapy patients eat only pasteurized yogurt, because unpasteurized yogurt can cause food-borne illness.